laurensiavee/code_cheatsheet/README.md

 # code_cheatsheet

-this repo used to store basic language syntax for personal use.
+this repo is used to store basic language syntax for personal use.

 include:
 - git
 - javascript
 - react (command)
+- sql (ssms)